 Physic Tutorials

-Longitudinal And Transverse Waves With Examples
+Longitudinal And Transverse Waves For WAEC and JAMB

 Progressive wave is the propagation of energy as a result of vibrating waves that move energy from place to place.
 Longitudinal and Transverse waves are the two types of progressive waves.